Welcome to Picardy 2.1!

 programming languages>.cpp#29

-If you don’t remember an abbreviation, you can right-click in the Edit pane and click Insert Abbreviation from the pop-up menu to see a dialog box of available abbreviations.
+If you don’t remember an abbreviation, you can right-click in the edit pane and click Insert Abbreviation from the pop-up menu to see a dialog box of available abbreviations.

-Realphabetizations
+Realphabetizations and sorting

 You may want to override the default alphabetization of certain headings such as those that start with a number or special character.
 By default, all of these will be grouped before any headings that start with a letter—that is, before the A’s.
-There are a number of realphabetizations that you can use.

 To alphabetize numbers as if they were spelled out, click Alphabetize numbers as words in the Alphabetization tab of the Settings dialog.